Azure-Samples/azure-ml-federated-learning/docs/provisioning/external-silos.md

       az provider show -n Microsoft.ExtendedLocation -o table
       ```
     - Once registered, you should see the `RegistrationState` state for these namespaces change to `Registered`.
-2. Create a `<connected-cluster-resource-group>` resource group for the connected clusters. **This step should be performed by the FL Admin.** Several connected clusters pointing to different k8s clusters can be added to this group - no need to create a separate group for each silo.
-The location of this group <connected-cluster-resource-group-location> is not critical, but should preferably be the same as that of the orchestrator workspace.
+2. Create a `<connected-cluster-resource-group>` resource group for the connected clusters. **This step should be performed by the FL Admin.** Several connected clusters pointing to different k8s clusters can be added to this group - no need to create a separate group for each silo that will be created in the future.
+The location of this group `<connected-cluster-resource-group-location>` is not critical, but should preferably be the same as that of the orchestrator workspace.
     - Enter the following command.
       ```bash
       az group create --name <connected-cluster-resource-group> --location <connected-cluster-resource-group-location>
       ```
-3. Connect an existing k8s cluster to Azure Arc by creating an Azure Arc-enabled Kubernetes resource named `<Azure-Arc-enabled-k8s-resource-name>`. **This step should be performed by the Silo Admin, since it requires access to the k8s cluster (via the kube config file) It also requires Contributor role (at least) in the resource group created in the previous step.**
+3. Connect an existing k8s cluster to Azure Arc by creating an Azure Arc-enabled Kubernetes resource named `<Azure-Arc-enabled-k8s-resource-name>`. **This step should be performed by the Silo Admin, since it requires access to the k8s cluster (via the kube config file).
+It also requires Contributor role (at least) in the resource group `<connected-cluster-resource-group>` created in the previous step.**
     - Enter the following command.
       ```bash
       az connectedk8s connect --name <Azure-Arc-enabled-k8s-resource-name> --resource-group <connected-cluster-resource-group>